-Graduates of our residential and outpatient programs are invited to remain a part of the Harmony Place family after their recovery process by participating in our Alumni Program.
+Graduates of our residential and outpatient programs are invited to remain a part of the Harmony Place family after their treatment plan is completed by participating in our Alumni Program.

 The Harmony Place Alumni Program offers weekly alumni meetings, an online support group, social events, and the opportunity to grow as a leader by becoming a Harmony Place Mentor.
 A licensed therapist directs and supervises the alumni program and meetings.
 Participation in the alumni program is offered at no cost.